How to Deploy .NET Applications on Linux for Production — Complete Security-First DevOps Guide (2026)

 dotnet --list-runtimes

-We use a dual-folder structure to separate source code from compiled binaries.
-This prevents .git folders or developer artifacts from being accessible by the web server.
+A dual-folder structure separates source code from compiled publish output.
+This prevents .git metadata, developer configuration files, and build artifacts from ever being accessible in the directory served by your application process.

-# Create the learning structure within the home directory
+# Create the dual-folder structure under the home directory

 sudo mkdir -p /home/$USER/webapps/DemoApp/source